 Routines for Teens & Young Adults

 For teens and young adults, routines provide the structure necessary keep their priorities in line as well as keep them safe and out of trouble.
-And for those in recovery, it can be the difference between a maintaining a meaningful recovery and relapsing.
+And for those in recovery, it can be the difference between maintaining a meaningful recovery and relapsing.

 Routines help ward off boredom and restlessness, which often lead to drug and alcohol use.
 Routines create a rhythm to accomplish what needs to be done, when it needs to be done, and routines can also make it easier to replace unhealthy habits with healthier ones.
 Most importantly, routines help foster a sense of purpose by promoting a balanced and fulfilling lifestyle.